 Mosquitos are also prevalent throughout the country and although mostly low risk, it is best to try to avoid being bitten to reduce the risk of mosquito-transmitted diseases such as dengue fever and malaria.

 At the time of writing, Vietnam has reported cases of the Zika virus which has been known to affect the unborn babies of those infected.
 Pregnant women or those trying to become pregnant should first discuss travel to Vietnam with their doctor.
-Please remember to bring an ample supply of any medical supplies you may need and remember obtain the appropriate certification from your doctor to allow to travel with those supplies.
+Please remember to bring an ample supply of any medical supplies you may need and remember obtain the appropriate certification from your doctor to allow you to travel with those supplies.

 Please check with your governmental authority for the latest information and recommendations.